Closeup of car tires in winter on the road

 Food

 The food I listed above is ample.
 If you are the type that absolutely “has” to eat to be happy, you can carry some MREs (Meals Ready to Eat).
-Mountain House products taste really good and Mac and Cheese is perfect for a situation like this.
+Mountain House products taste great!
+Their Mac and Cheese is perfect for these situations.

-All you have to do is boil some water, add it to the bag and wait for whatever time frame is in the instructions.
-Usually about 10 minutes.
-I have had many MREs in the bush, hunting camps and so on.
-Most of them do taste great!
+All you have to do is boil some water, add it to the bag, and wait the allotted time, usually about 10 minutes.
+I have had many MREs in the bush, hunting camps, etc. Most of them do taste amazing!

 Don’t forget to keep a spoon with your MREs.
-Get a longer one if you can, it makes scooping from the bag much easier and keeps your hands clean.
+Get a longer one if you can.
+It makes scooping from the bag much more manageable and keeps your hands clean.

 Stove and Pot

 You will also need a stove & pot to boil water for your MRE.
-Again, just make sure you have a little ventilation when in use.
+Again, make sure you have a little fresh air when in use.
 The water will probably boil within a few minutes.
-And yes, I know, I said meals are easy.
-They are, you just need to pack a few more items if you go that route.
+And yes, I know I said meals are easy.
+They are – you just need to pack a few more items if you take this route.

-If you are carrying a stove for an MRE, you might as well carry a couple of tea bags or coffee.
-There’s nothing like a warm drink to warm you up when you are stranded in a car during winter.
-It takes so little space and quite often you can tuck it into the pot or some nook and cranny of your gear bag.
+If you pack a stove for an MRE, you might as well carry a couple of tea bags, coffee or bullion cubes – nothing like a warm drink to warm you up when stranded in a car during winter.
+It takes little space and tucks neatly into the pot or some nook and cranny of your gear bag.

 Water

 Similar but different to food, you can survive for 3 days without water, so again, don’t panic!
-You don’t need much, even throwing a few water bottles into your car will go a long way when you need it.
-Remember that water does freeze in the winter if left in the car.
+You don’t need much to stay hydrated – a few water bottles tossed into your car will go a long way.
+Remember that water does freeze in the winter if left inside a vehicle.
 Consider pouring out an inch or so to compensate for expansion.

-Water is a resource and when stranded in a vehicle, you are considered to be in an emergency situation.
-Sip on it here and there, and conserve, just in case you are stuck longer than you expect.
+Water is a resource, and when stranded in a vehicle, you are now in an emergency situation.
+Sip on it here and there, and conserve.
+You may be stuck longer than expected.
 If you carry a pot and stove, as mentioned above, and if you can find some clean snow, you can boil it for safe consumption.

 Remove a couple of inches of snow from the top and get what’s underneath, which is usually cleaner.
-It does take a fair amount of snow to make a little volume of water, but something is always better than nothing!
+It takes about 12 inches of snow for 1 inch of water!
+Something is always better than nothing!

 Medicine

 Some people require regular medications to stay alive.
-This can also mean an urgent need for medicine in a very short time – to the point that if you don’t have it, you now have yet another emergency to deal with.
+It can also mean an urgent need for medicine in a very short time – to the point that no medicine equates to yet another emergency you now have to deal with.

-I’m not going to ask you to carry your medicine cabinet with you, but at least, always have on hand 2-3 days’ worth.
-This might be better to carry it on your person, the point being to have it with you.
-Check with your pharmacist for advice as different medicines may have different requirements for temperatures and storage.
+I’m not going to ask you to carry your medicine cabinet with you, but at the very least, always have 2-3 days’ worth on your person.
+Check with your pharmacist for advice, as different medicines may have different requirements for temperatures and storage.

 Step 4 – Bathroom

-We are in a pandemic, right?
-I think many of us have found creative ways to use the washroom when they were pretty much all closed.
+During the pandemic, many of us have found creative ways to use the washroom when they were all closed.
 It’s an awkward topic, but it is what it is, and I have peed in many empty Tim Hortons coffee cups.
 That trick has repeatedly saved me from disaster.

 So, what about when you are stuck on the highway with hundreds of spectators?
 Simple, for that you carry a little bucket.
-And for a number 2 that absolutely won’t go away, you carry little baggies that fit over your bucket and can be tied off.
+And for a number 2 that won’t go away, bring little baggies that fit over your bucket and can be tied off.
 Don’t forget some toilet paper or wipes.

 Wipes double for a million other purposes, especially if you have children.
 The good news is, while our cars don’t have a sink, we all have hand sanitizer and were not shaking hands anytime soon:)

-We are all spoiled in our daily lives.
-From seat heaters and remote car starters to music from space, which, is all nice and dandy during good times.
-The problem is, that it makes us more than a little soft during the bad times.
+We are all spoiled in our daily lives, everything from seat heaters and remote car starters to music from space.
+These are all nice and dandy during good times.
+The problem is that it makes us more than a little soft during the bad times.

-Sadly for most motorists out there, when they are out of gas or stuck, they are dead in the water and relying on someone else to rescue them.
-Only in winter, will you find yourself working against the clock as the temperature drops.
+Sadly for most motorists out there, when they run out of gas or get stuck, they are dead in the water and relying on someone else to rescue them.
+Only in winter will you find yourself working against the clock as the temperature drops.

-When it comes to fuel, run your engine for 10 minutes, warm up a bit and then shut it off.
-You can do that over and over again.
+A tip for staying warm if stranded in your car is to run your engine for 10 minutes, warm up a bit and then shut it off.
+You can do this over and over again.
 Not in the name of the environment because you can’t worry about that right now, but because you are trying to conserve fuel, one of your vital resources.

-The same advice applies to food, water, matches, toilet paper and so on.
-Once you use it up, it’s gone!
+The same advice applies to food, water, matches, toilet paper, etc. Once you use it up, it’s gone!

-In these situations or any survival situation for that matter, you need to put your creature comforts aside and learn to conserve your resources.
+In these or any survival situations, you must put your creature comforts aside and learn to conserve your resources.
 Guess what?
-The less prepared you are, the more you are going to need to conserve to stay alive.
+The less prepared you are, the more you must conserve to stay alive.
 It’s that simple.

-I would also like to add that there are other consequences to using some resources.
+I would also like to add that some of these resources go hand in hand.
 If you take me up on Step 3 – Food and Water, you WILL NEED Step 4 – Bathroom!
 So, if you prep your vehicle as per this post, don’t forget that some preps must go hand in hand with others.
-When stranded in a car during winter, it’s not fun going outside to use the bathroom, therefore that bucket becomes your best friend.
+When stranded in a car during winter, going outside to use the bathroom is not fun – that bucket now becomes your best friend.

 When Help Isn’t Coming

 There are times in life when help just isn’t coming.
-Many people can’t comprehend that because it’s never happened to them, but it is possible and very real.
+Many people can’t comprehend that because it’s never happened to them, but it is possible and evident.

-Peel Region (City of Mississauga and Brampton) recently had a code black, thanks to staffing shortages from COVID-19.
+Ontario’s Peel Region (City of Mississauga and Brampton) recently had a code black thanks to staffing shortages from COVID-19.
 What that means is NO ambulances available – for a population of almost 1.4 million.

-What about those 40-car pileups with 2 feet of snowfall where emergency services can’t get to you?
-A major protest, civil unrest, a fire, and on and on.
-My point is, expect help, eventually, just don’t ever count on it.
+So, what happens in a 40-car pileup, with 2 feet of snowfall, where emergency services can’t get to you?
+A major protest, civil unrest, a fire, etc. The point is, expect roadside assistance eventually, but don’t ever count on it.

-For Those in the City, You Can Get Stranded in a Car During Winter Too!!!
+City Folks Can Get Stranded in a Car During Winter, Too!!!

-You may feel more secure in your travels and believe you are immune to this, think twice.
-There are so many off-ramps within city limits that are several kilometres along an open windy highway to get back into the city.
+During inclement weather, you may feel more secure in your travels and believe you are immune to this – think twice.
+There are so many off-ramps within city limits, several kilometres along an open, windy highway to get back into the city.

-You are also more likely to be in pretty clothes and shoes versus functional clothes.
-On some days, this can mean freezing to death for abandoning your vehicle versus painfully waiting for help.
+You are also more likely to be wearing pretty clothes and shoes versus functional clothing.
+Some days, this can mean freezing to death for abandoning your vehicle versus painfully waiting for help.

 Distances feel very short in cars and can be deceiving.
 If you don’t walk regularly, you might not realize exactly how far things are when you are on foot.
 While you have more places to seek shelter, you also have far more cars, people and congestion – and congestion makes it that much harder for help to get to you – or that many more people who also need help and may receive it before you do!

-Keep a spare puffer coat, snow pants, hat, gloves, socks and boots for each person in the car.
-This way, if you have to leave your car and walk, you’ll be ok.
-Your spare clothes do not have to be trendy, they just need to be functional and warm.
+Keep a spare puffer coat, snow pants, hat, gloves, socks and boots for each family member in the car in your winter survival kit.
+This way, if you have to leave behind your car and walk, you’ll be fine.
+Your extra clothing does not have to be trendy, just functional and warm.

 It’s time to wrap up Survival – Stranded in a Car During Winter.
-I need to add one of the most important topics before I let you go and that is your mind.
-Surviving a bad situation is heavily tied to the ability not to panic
+Before you go, I must add one of the most crucial topics – your mind.
+Surviving a bad or life-threatening situation is heavily tied to the ability not to panic

-Hunters for example have been found dead in the bush, yet they had all the gear they needed to make it through.
-Don’t ever panic as it hinders your ability to think.
-Your mind also needs to re-enforce what is in your heart and that is the will to live!
+Hunters, for example, have been found dead in the bush, yet they had all the gear they needed to make it through.
+Don’t ever panic, as it hinders your ability to think.
+Your mind also needs to re-enforce what is in your heart, which is the will to live!

-If you think I’m missing something, by all means, please send your comments.
-If you like the post, or perhaps you want to share these tips with a loved one, please like, share and subscribe on our social channels.
+If there’s a point you think I missed or you have questions, please send your comments.
+If you like the post, please like, share and follow on our social channels.

-And, if there is at least ONE single takeaway from this stranded in-car post, get yourself a super warm sleeping bag and throw it in your car!
-Do it now and never look back.
+And, if there is at least ONE single takeaway from this stranded in-car post, get a super warm sleeping bag and throw it in your car!
+Do this today and never look back.

 FREE Printable Winter Kit Checklist